 - plan health services, based on the needs of local people

 - monitor the quality of the services and care given to patients

 CCGs have representation from all the GP practices in their area and have a governing body made up of GPs, other health professionals, lay people and NHS managers.
 This means that your local GP is at the heart of decision making about health services where you live.

 There are 2 CCGs covering Derbyshire – Derby and Derbyshire, and Tameside and Glossop.

 Your health and social care records contain important information about you.
 Making that information available to the health and social care staff involved in your care means everyone can work together to give you the best support we can.

-The Derbyshire Health and Social Care Community have a website that explains how your records are shared between organisations and what they do to make sure your information is kept safe.
+The Derbyshire Health and Social Care Community explains how your records are shared between organisations and what they do to make sure your information is kept safe.